 This operation involves replacing a nonworking tendon with a working one from elsewhere in the body.
 It is a common treatment for nerve injury.
 A person will need general or local anesthetic.

 After surgery, the person will usually wear a splint or cast for 1 or 2 months while the tendon heals.
 They will also need physical therapy to help them recover.
-It can take up to 1 year to know if the operation was successful.
+It can take up to

 Functional muscle transfer